DCPS School Funding Model Overview

 Staffing Ratio Allocations

 In addition to student-based dollars, the updated budget model also includes funding allocations based on staff and faculty counts.
-These staffing ratios ensure that essential services, such as special education and English language instruction, are resourced to schools that need these educators and staff most.
+These staffing ratios ensure that essential services and instruction, such as Special Education and English language instruction, are resourced to schools that need these educators and staff most.
+Staffing ratio allocations do not include direct allocations of general education teachers as schools receive funding for those teachers through their student-based fund allocation.

 Program Grant Allocations